MODFLOW-USGS/modflow6/DEVELOPER.md

 pytest -v -n auto -m "repo"
 ```

-All tests using models from external repositories are in `autotest/example`.

 The `large` marker is a subset of the `repo` marker.
 To test models excluded from commit-triggered CI and only run on GitHub Actions nightly:

 ```shell